ananddotiyer/DDE-Lite/README.md

 # DDE-Lite
 Mini version of DDE tool.
-Executed from python environment, instead of C# .NET.
+Executed from python environment.
 The original version is available at https://github.com/ananddotiyer/DDE.

 DDE-Lite (Data Drive Engine) is a set of python scripts that helps extend typical Excel functionalities, like its formulae and macros.
 On top of that, the tool allows to create massive amounts of data that follows a specified template, characterized by a set of rules.
 This will greatly enhance the effectiveness of testing, specifically automated and performance testing.